Ntrondle/TES/public/portfolio/at2-led-bed/README.md

 - Operates from an **existing 5 V supply** (no on‑board buck converter)
 - **3 A  LittleFuse** protects the entire board

 ---

-## Firmware (TBD)

-TBD by AT

----

-## Mounting Guidelines

-1. Slide the PCB into the printer's mounting slot.
-2. Secure with **one M3 screw**.
-3. Maintain antenna keep‑out clearance and route power cables away from the ESP32 area.

----

-## Safety Notes

-- Use **AWG‑22** (or larger) wire for runs > 50 cm at ≤ 3 A.
-- Replace the fuse **only** with the same rating.
-- Inspect connectors periodically for heat discoloration.

----

-## Roadmap / TODO

-- Example animations for logo & status bar
-- WebSocket API & OTA firmware updates

----